To complete an order with crypto

 Once you own cryptocurrency it can be stored on a small hardware device (cold wallet) or on any number of local or software wallets (hot wallet).
-Then your wallet address is all that is required to make purchases.
-No credit cards, banks, or exchanges are required.
-Some exchanges are now also offering traditional credit cards that can be backed by cryptocurrency instead of the U.S. Dollar.
+Then your wallet address or a mobile app on your phone is all that is required to make purchases.
+No credit cards or banks are required.
+Some crypto exchanges are now also offering traditional credit and debit cards that can be backed by cryptocurrency instead of the U.S. Dollar.
 Visa reported over $1 billion in crypto transactions in the first six months of 2021.
 And they expect it to grow quickly.

-As with any new technology, the information presented through the media is at times ill-informed if not intentionally misleading.
-One of the biggest misconceptions is the idea that all cryptocurrency transactions are anonymous.
+As with any new technology, the information presented through legacy media can be ill-informed or intentionally misleading.
+One of the biggest misconceptions is that all cryptocurrency transactions are anonymous.
 In reality, the blockchain records for most cryptocurrency types are publicly available to anyone with an interest and the technical ability to view it.
-What does not happen with cryptocurrency is that an organization cannot easily share, compile or study your spending data for political or commercial purposes.
+What does not happen with cryptocurrency is that an organization cannot easily identify you, share, compile or study your spending data for marketing or political purposes.
 Your identity and your transaction history as related to you, as a named entity, are only available to the exchange you choose to share it with.
 Each exchange has its own rules and policies regarding privacy.

 While the use of the blockchain and DEFI to provide financial services is a new and sometimes volatile technology, DSG supports the ideas behind it and the promise of conducting business without large organizations controlling the payment process.
 In the past, these organizations have shown a willingness to interfere in free commerce by choosing who has access to a currency or services based on politics or quid pro quo arrangements between banks and political parties.
 See Operation Chokepoint and Operation Chokepoint 2.0 for more information +++.